Get,

 People with high potassium levels, kidney problems or those taking antibiotics should always check with a healthcare professional before having coconut water.

-Is all coconut water high in sugar?
+Does coconut water contain high amounts of sugar?

 While raw coconut water has natural sugars, it still trumps most sugary drinks.
 Always choose plain and unsweetened varieties to cut down on sugar intake.